apache/sedona/docs/tutorial/sql.md

 ## Create a Geometry type column

-All geometrical operations in GeoSparkSQL are on Geometry type objects.
+All geometrical operations in SedonaSQL are on Geometry type objects.
 Therefore, before any kind of queries, you need to create a Geometry type column on a DataFrame.

 ```Scala